 For many years, Disneyland park was the only place to have most of the Halloween fun.
 But the celebration of the holiday has really expanded.
 Disney California Adventure’s decorations and entertainment offerings now rival (and maybe even exceed) those in Disneyland park.
 Look for decor like Oogie Boogie adorning the entrance to DCA and the Headless Horsemen standing outside Carthay Circle.

-New in 2019 is the event formerly known as Mickey’s Halloween Party – now called “Oogie Boogie Bash – A Disney Halloween Party” that moved over to California Adventure.
+Returning in 2023 (it’s fourth year since its 2019 debut) is the event formerly known as Mickey’s Halloween Party.
+Now called “Oogie Boogie Bash – A Disney Halloween Party,” it has found a new permanent home over in California Adventure.

 Haul-O-Ween in Cars Land